 Baptists don’t venerate the saints like Catholicism teaches and practices.
-Baptists study the lives of former Christians to learn from their faithfulness, find encouragement in their devotion, and to grow by reading their writings, but they don’t pray to them, ask them for help, or solicit their blessings.
+Baptists study the lives of former Christians to learn from their faithfulness, find encouragement in their devotion, and grow by reading their writings, but they don’t pray to them, ask them for help, or solicit their blessings.

 What do Baptists believe about the “saints” mentioned in the New Testament?
 How does this compare with what Catholicism teaches and practices about sainthood?
 Keep reading to learn more.

-Comparison: “Saints” in Baptist and Catholic theology
+Saints in Baptist and Catholic Theology Compared

 Because Baptists and Catholics both use the word “saints” in their theology and liturgy, it’s important to understand that there are big differences in what they mean when they use the term.

 - “Saints” in Baptist theology refers to believers.
 The Greek word translated “saints” in many popular English translations means “having been sanctified” and refers to anyone who has made a decision to faithfully follow Jesus Christ.
 Though every believer is worthy of respect, and those who have made a significant impact in the world for Christ should be honored, they aren’t to be exalted and revered as taught and practiced in Catholicism.

 |Are they believers?

 |Are they holy and consecrated?

 |Have certain believers lived extraordinarily exemplary lives?

 |Should such believers be canonized?

-|Should such a believer be petitioned through the prayers of believer’s today?||no||yes|
+|Should such a believer be petitioned through the prayers of believers today?

-|Does engaging with saints replace engagement with God?||no||it shouldn’t|
+|Does engaging with saints replace engagement with God?

 |not the way the church teaches and practices it

 |Should images and relics of saints be used in worship?

-Who are the “saints” according to Baptists?
+Who Are the “Saints” According to Baptists?

 Moreover, what Scripture teaches about saints should also act as a boundary.
 Beliefs and practices that extend beyond biblical boundaries, such as those found in Catholicism, are illegitimate.
 (Also see Do Baptists Believe in Mortal Sin?)

 Saints in the New Testament

-“To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours”1 Corinthians 1:2 (ESV, emphasis added)
+In the Apostle Paul’s first letter to the Corinthians, he addresses the recipients as saints: “To the church of God that is in Corinth, to those sanctified in Christ Jesus, called to be saints together with all those who in every place call upon the name of our Lord Jesus Christ, both their Lord and ours” (1 Corinthians 1:2, ESV, emphasis added)

-The word translated “saints” is hegiasmenois, which refers to those who have been sanctified by faith.
-The same word is used in Acts 20:32 and Acts 26:18 and is often translated the same way as 1 Corinthians 1:2 in popular English translations.
+The word translated as “saints” is hegiasmenois, which refers to those who have been sanctified by faith.
+The same word is used in Acts 20:32 and 26:18 and is often translated in the same way as 1 Corinthians 1:2 in popular English translations.

-What “saints” means to Baptists
+What “Saints” Means to Baptists

-According to Baptist theology, taking into account all the references to “saints” in the Old and New Testament, leads to the following observations:
+According to Baptist theology, taking into account all the references to “saints” in the Old and New Testament leads to the following observations:

-Through an elaborate process of analysis and research, may declare a man or woman a saint, which members of the church are to recognize.
+Through an elaborate process of analysis and research, the church may declare a man or woman a saint, which members of the church are to recognize.

 “Sainthood,” as it’s referred to, isn’t simply a historical designation.
 Saints, according to Catholic theology, can impact the lives of Christians today in meaningful and relationship ways.

-“In the Roman Catholic tradition the saints are persons who have been specially graced by God’s Spirit to live in an exemplary manner and to perform special feats.
+“In the Roman Catholic tradition, the saints are persons who have been specially graced by God’s Spirit to live in an exemplary manner and to perform special feats.
 Catholic piety includes veneration of, and prayer to, the saints.”

-A Catholic’s devotion to the certain saints varies person by person.
+A Catholic’s devotion to certain saints varies person by person.
 Some acknowledge a saint’s exalted status and petition him or her to pray for them and help them.
 Other Catholics exhibit a devotion that is more intense and involves: